Explanation of Location

 Placer Claims cover all those deposits not subject to lode claims.
 Originally, placer claims included only deposits of mineral-bearing sand and gravel containing free gold or other detrital minerals.
 By Congressional acts and judicial interpretations, many nonmetallic bedded or layered deposits, such as gypsum and high-calcium limestone, are located as placer claims.
 Where possible, placer claims are to be located by legal subdivision, such as the E1/2NE1/4NE1/4, Section 2, Township 2 South, Range 4 East, Salt Lake Meridian, Utah (30 U.S.C. § 35 and 43 CFR 3832, Subparts A and B).
-The maximum size of a placer claim you may locate is 20 acres (see Figure 2).
+The maximum size a placer claim may be is 20 acres.
 An association of two locators may locate 40 acres, and three may locate 60 acres, etc. The maximum area of an association placer claim permitted by law is 160 acres for eight or more persons.

 The maximum size of a placer claim for a corporation is 20 acres per claim.
 Corporations may not locate association placer claims unless they are in association with other private individuals or other corporations as co-locators.
 (43 CFR Part 3832, Subpart B).